EEA Nationals (Indefinite Leave to Remain) Bill [HL]

 Overview

-This bill aims to grant indefinite leave to remain in the UK to all EEA nationals, their family members, and extended family members residing in the UK on the date the UK left the European Union.
-This would amend the Immigration Act 1971 to achieve this.
+This bill seeks to grant indefinite leave to remain in the UK to all EEA nationals, their family members, and extended family members who were resident in the UK on the date the UK left the European Union.
+It amends the Immigration Act 1971 to achieve this.

 Description

-The bill amends the Immigration Act 1971 to include EEA nationals and their families as those with a right of abode in the UK.
-Specifically:
+The bill amends the Immigration Act 1971 to include EEA nationals and their families as having a right of abode in the UK.
+This right is granted to those who were resident in the UK on the date of Brexit.

 Government Spending